• Skip to main content

 Welcome to Colombia: Valle de Cocora

 When travelling in Colombia, don’t let your guard down and ¡No Dar Papaya!
 What does this mean?
 The direct translation of ¡No Dar Papaya! means ¡Don’t Give Papaya!
 My Spanish teacher in Medellin explained that this Colombian saying means don’t give the opportunity to be taken advantage of.
-For example, don’t leave your cellphone sitting on a café table.
+For example, don’t leave your cell phone sitting on a café table.
 Don’t walk down the street holding it.
-Don’t invite temptation to be robbed.
+Don’t invite the temptation to be robbed.
 Be alert and ¡No dar papaya!

 Colombia was the last of four countries that I visited in a 3 month South America itinerary.
 Here is my full itinerary through Peru, Bolivia, Chile and Colombia.